epurpur/Local_LLM_Workshop/README.md

 # Background Information
 ## Large Language Models
-A Large Language Model (LLM) is an artificial intelligence system designed to understand and create human-like content across various media types including text, images, video, etc. These models are trained on extensive datasets of diverse information.
+A Large Language Model (LLM) is an artificial intelligence algorithm that uses deep learning techniques and massive data sets to understand and create human-like content across various media types including text, images, video, etc. These models are trained on extensive datasets of diverse information.
 Using deep learning techniques, they recognize patterns and relationships within and between different forms of media.

 In simpler terms, an LLM is a computer program that has been fed enough examples of human language that it can recognize and interpret human language and other forms of complex data.
 Many LLMs are trained on data that has been gathered from the internet and the quality of the samples impacts how well the LLM will learn natural language.